RokKos/FRI_Programiranje/README.md

 ##<a name="reporting"></a> Reporting bad test cases
 If you found test case that has wrong input data or wrong output data (result).
 Create issue with name DNxx Test case yy and then add description of problem.
 Or you can also send me e-mail with with subject DNxx Test case yy.

+##<a name="information"></a> Addition information
+Any addiotional information about git, test cases, running program on test cases etc. you can contact me over skype: Rok Kos or e-mail: rokkos@student.uni-lj.si

 ##<a name="authors"></a> Authors